 Fusing and slumping, at its most simple, involves cutting and layering pieces of cold glass and heating up in a kiln until they soften, fuse and bend into simple molds.
 The process lends itself to functional pieces, such as dishes, jewelry, frames, tiles and plaques, as well as wall art and sculptural items.
 Fusing and slumping is perfect for the more meticulous and patient and allows for very complex and colorful work without the heat of the hot or flame shops.
 Ages 10+

 We offer classes in two types of casting: Kiln Casting and Hot Casting Kiln Casting is an easy way to manipulate solid glass into almost any shape, usually working with plaster molds.
 Molds are made and then loaded with small bits of glass that become molten and fill the mold.
 Ages 16+ Hot Casting is hotter, faster and more hands-on.
 In hotcasting, a mold is prepared by making an impression in specially prepared sand.
 Molten glass is then ladled straight into the mold at 2200°F. Ages 14+

 Coldworking helps make any form of glass shine.
 By cutting, grinding and polishing, glass pieces can be elevated to their fullest potential or salvaged if something went wrong somewhere else.
 Public glass offers classes in the core skills as well as specialty classes in sandblasting, etching and more.
 Ages 14+.

 Online class registration closes 2 days before the first session.
-Cancellation must be seven days before start of class in order to receive a full refund.
 For late registration, questions or guidance on our programs, please email us at: firstname.lastname@example.org.